cloudbees-days/cloudbees-field-workshops/docs/core/core-5.md

 ---
 name: collab-overview

-# Triggering Pipelines with Cross Team Collaboration Overview
+# Cross Team Collaboration Lab Overview

 * Enabled **Notifications** for CloudBees Cross Team Collaboration on your Team Master
 * Updated the **VueJS** template of your Pipeline Template Catalog with an event trigger